GaloisInc/BESSPIN-FreeRTOS-RISC-V_Galois_demo/README.md

-# RISC-V Galois P1
+# BESSPIN RISC-V Galois P1

 Set of tests for BESSPIN P1 processors.
-See [BESSPIN-GFE-2019](https://github.com/GaloisInc/BESSPIN-GFE-2019) for more details.
+See [BESSPIN-GFE](https://github.com/GaloisInc/BESSPIN-GFE) for more details.
 These tests are a part of the test suite for `gfe` MCUs.

 These tests don't need any additional hardware:
 * `main_blinky` "blinks" to the UART to show scheduler runs